 In accordance with the Articles of Association the charitable company has adopted a "Scheme of Government" approved by the Secretary of State for Education and Skills.
 The Scheme of Government specifies, amongst other things, the basis for admitting students to the Academy, and that the curriculum should comply with the substance of the national curriculum.

 Objectives, strategies and activities

-The main objectives of the Academy during the period ended 31 August 2019 are summarised below:
+The main objectives of the Academy during the period ended 31 August 2020 are summarised below:

-Improve leadership and management by ensuring that:
+Improve the effectiveness of leadership and management and improve outcomes by ensuring that: